Autumn is upon us again, it’s pumpkin spiced latte time of year.

 These nasty chemicals have been directly linked to hormone disruption, cancer, reduced sperm count and even possible fetal exposure to autism.
 I find it quite shocking that we are being exposed to unnecessary health risks by doing something as seemingly harmless as lighting a candle.

 When paraffin is used as a base product it’s very harmful.
 As the tea light or candles burn they give off microscopic soot particles which can’t be seen but get into our lungs and is hazardous to our health.
-If you burn this kind of candle in the same place over a period of time you may see a sooty area start developing on the ceiling above, or on the surrounding surfaces.
+If you burn this kind of candle in the same place you may see a sooty area start to develop on the ceiling above, or on the surrounding surfaces.

 I started off with eco wax tea lights which is a soy based wax and I used those for at least one winter season.
 I’ve since left them behind as they are not always 100% chemical free.
 Some may have palm oil added which means they are not a ‘pure’ candle.
 Something else you might not think of – mass-produced candles may have wicks containing lead or tin so you’re getting a double whammy of toxic waste to breathe.
 Healthy wicks are made from cotton or hemp.

 I adore beeswax candles, ok I’m slightly obsessed with them and wouldn’t use anything else now.
 They’re a little more costly at around £13.00 for 30 tea lights, but to me, it’s worth it to safeguard our health.
 Buy yours on eBay here.